-Studies suggest that baby brain can last from three months up to one year after birth.
-Some research points the finger at breastfeeding, suggesting that you may get your brain back faster if your body doesn't devote all its resources to producing milk.
+Studies suggest that baby brain can last from 3 months up to 1 year after birth.
+Some research points the finger at breastfeeding, suggesting that you may get your brain back faster if your body doesn’t devote all its resources to producing milk.

 There’s nothing wrong with sleeping in, taking more frequent breaks, or interspersing other tasks throughout the day.
 You may have an ironclad writing routine, but it’s going to have to change when the baby comes anyway.
 Might as well start now!